13. [Course]: Exposing a Database on the Web with Spring MVC

 // list of categories

-List<Category> categories = dao.getAllCategories();
+List<Categorie> categories = dao.getAllCategories();

-// list of products
+// product list

-// some checks
+// a few checks

 Assert.assertEquals(2, categories.size());

-Assert.assertEquals(10, products.size());
+Assert.assertEquals(10, produits.size());

-Long categoryId = product.getCategoryId();
+Long idCategorie = produit.getIdCategorie();

 }